-- 23. This change in focus by ECC had caused issue for the Council, as there was an apparent lack of communication with key colleagues who were already undertaking a similar role in the district. - 24.
-A representative of ECC was therefore invited to attend the Panel to give a presentation about the new role of Youth/Community Commissioners and work undertaken within the district. - 25.
+- In school Programmes: Provided for young people with low self-esteem and confidence, this work had focussed on positive body image, attitudes and behaviours and had helped reduce incidences of self-harming amongst girls and boys.
+This work in particular had received excellent feedback from schools on the changes to the participants' behaviours. - 23.
+It was noted that the current provision by ECC for the Epping Forest District was 1.5 FTE staff and that there was no longer any face to face delivery of Youth Services and that the remit of the service had been changed to 'Community Commissioning' and support for the voluntary sector to deliver initiatives. - 24.
+This change in focus by ECC had caused issue for the Council, as there was an apparent lack of communication with key colleagues who were already undertaking a similar role in the district. - 25.
+A representative of ECC was therefore invited to attend the Panel to give a presentation about the new role of Youth/Community Commissioners and work undertaken within the district. - 26.
 E Nkwelle from ECC presented to the Panel about the work he had undertaken locally to identify priority issues for young people and community profiles.
 This raised significant concern amongst Panel members, who felt that they did not receive appropriate responses to the many questions they had raised.
 The Panel were additionally concerned about the evident lack of delivery of actual 'face to face' Youth Services in the district and questioned the impact of the commissioned work that was undertaken.
 The panel were very unimpressed with ECC's contribution to the review process and felt that communication with the Council and young people themselves was very poor.
-There was also a lack of clear outcomes and impact. - 26.
-This led to the Panel agreeing that the services provided by ECC could be put to better use by the District Council, as it was in a better position to know where there were gaps in provision and hence, where investment was required. - 27.
+There was also a lack of clear outcomes and impact. - 27.
+This led to the Panel agreeing that the services provided by ECC could be put to better use by the District Council, as it was in a better position to know where there were gaps in provision and hence, where investment was required. - 28.
 The Panel asked Officers what the pressing issues of young people in the District currently were and whether extra funding would help with targeted work.
 J Chandler advised that these included substance misuse and particularly alcohol and legal highs, sexual exploitation (online) and self-harming and these were of major concern.
-Work to address these issues would require experienced and gualified staff.
+Work to address these issues would require experienced and qualified staff.